5 min readDec 27, 2023

 Respect

 Treat all supplies in the graphic design area like they are your own.
 Clean up after yourselves in the labs, put supplies back where they belong and do not leave behind personal property.
 No cell phones, texting, or surfing during class.
-If you absolutely need a cell phone for emergency please leave the ringer off and excuse yourself from the classroom to take a call.
-Do not wander in and out of the room during class.
-If you feel that a break is needed, please notify me of this at mid-point through the class period.
+(I notice) If you absolutely need a cell phone for emergency please leave the ringer off and excuse yourself from the classroom to take a call.
+Do not wander in and out of the room multiple times during class.
+If you feel that a break is needed, please notify me of this at mid-point through the class period or quietly leave the room.
 Storage of your projects, supplies or personal belongings in any of the design labs or classrooms is not permitted due to space limitations and lack of security.

 General Printing